 - Yellow cabs are the cheapest and most reliable cabs in Manhattan.

 - Cab code: If the whole light on the top of the car is lit, then the cab is off duty and not available.
 If just the inside numbers are lit up, then the cab is available and looking to take you somewhere.
-If the whole top light is dark, then there is someone in the cab and you should stop waving your hands about like a lunatic because he’s not going to stop for you!
+If the whole top light is dark, then there is someone in the cab and you should stop waving your hands like a lunatic because they are not going to stop for you!

 - Lyft & Uber